panuhorsmalahti/oracle-migrate/README.md

     create [title]   create a new migration file with optional [title]

-    history          fetches migration history from the database and shows it
+    history          fetches migration history from the database and shows it --install-dep    executes npm to install and save for you dependencies

     help             prints help
 ```